 From Nuarro you can easily go for a Cultural Village Tour and visit the local village of Nanatha where you can meet the local Macua population.
 Learn more about the work that Nuarro is doing, and how your stay at Nuarro contributes to the village and the community.
 Visit the school and meet the teachers.
 Have a tour through the Mosque, and wonder around to the football field, where you may be lucky enough to catch a competitive, but festive game!
 The tour is taken by our community representative, Feliciano and takes around 1 hour, but you can really make this as long or as short as you like!

 The best way to start your day is by doing yoga.
-Kerry, our South African yogi, is a certified 200hr Vinyasa Yoga Teacher.
 Come and join our sunrise yoga sessions on the deck of the beach bar every morning, while enjoying the sounds of the birds and the view of the ocean.
-Kerry will guide you through an hour long yoga class, consisting of Shastra (the study of yogic scripture/texts), Nāda (listening to uplifting, spiritually directed music), Asana (physical practice of yoga postures), Shavasana (also known as Corpse Pose, used for relaxation at the end of the session), and Dhyana (meditation).
+Your teacher will guide you through an hour long yoga class, consisting of Shastra (the study of yogic scripture/texts), Nāda (listening to uplifting, spiritually directed music), Asana (physical practice of yoga postures), Shavasana (also known as Corpse Pose, used for relaxation at the end of the session), and Dhyana (meditation).
 All levels are welcome, whether you are an experienced yogi or an absolute beginner, this class caters for everyones needs and ability.